-The last test result was a success but the failed tests also help the development.
-I wrote this because everyone must understand that the failed tests and successful tests are twins.
+The last testnet result was a success.
+However, even the failed tests help our development.
+I note this because everyone must understand that the failed tests and the successful tests are twins.
 Both are required.

-After we get a successful test then if possible I use the passed code.
-Good example the XFUEL where I use the code the of first testnet.
-Each testnet have a goal and the lifetime is short.
-After destroyed the previous testnet then the next test will be executed.
+After we achieve a successful test I will use a passed code if possible.
+A good example is XFUEL, where I use the code from the first testnet.
+Each testnet has a goal and a short lifespan.
+After the previous testnet is finished the next one will be executed.

-The next testnet will be the public STaTiC+PoSign test.
-The next test we will use more testers therefore before we start the next test we need to build one small testing infrastructure where possible evaluate the results of tests.
-We need a small team who help and support the other testers.
+The next testnet will be the public STATiC+PoSign test.
+For this test we will use more testers, therefore before we start the next test, we need to build one small testing infrastructure so as to evaluate the test results.
+We need a small team willing to help and support the other testers.

 2. What is the expected timeframe for setting up and auctioning the L1 nodes?
 Will that be aligned with the level 2 and 3 nodes?

-After the STaTiC+PoSign test closed (where we use manual registered STaTiC-s ) then the next test will be the test of STaTiC registration.
-Each level ( L1,2,3) will be open.
-The original Level1 STaTiC-s was added to genesis block but all other positions will be available.
+After the STATiC+PoSign test closed (where we use manual registered STaTiC-s ) then the next test will be the test of STATiC registration.
+Each level (L1, L2, L3) will be open.
+The original Level1 STATiCs was added to genesis block but all other positions will be available.

-I don’t want to write deadline of tests but I hope to these tests will be closed this year.
-This also depends on the teams who help the execute and evaluate of tests.
-I hope the first teams will be available shortly.
+I don’t want to state any test deadlines but I hope these tests will be closed this year.
+This also depends on the teams who help execute and evaluate of tests.
+I hope the first teams will be available for testing shortly.

-If the STaTiC registration tests succeed then I will add this code to the system immediately.
-And all level of registrations will be available after.
+If the STATiC registration tests succeed, then I will add this code to the system immediately.
+And all level of registrations will be available thereafter.

 3. Has the testnet proven that the technology works and is secure?
 Are the consensus mechanisms now fully tested?

-We have more than just a success test.
+We have more than just a successful test.
 We have XFuel where the technology is publicly available.
 I hope the XFuel enough secure.
 20.000 blocks done and nobody hacked the system.

 The XFuel contain some finalized parts of the consensus but not each part.
 I will be adding more and more passed code until we get the final consensus.
 Of course, the final consensus is always changing.